-Challenge number Detail of challenge 1 Baseline assessments in Early Years indicate that children join the school well-below age-related expectations particularly in communication and PSED (Personal, Social and Emotional Development), Literacy and Understanding of the world.
+Challenge number Detail of challenge 1 Baseline assessments in Early Years indicate that children join the school well-below age-related expectations particularly in Communication and Language and Literacy, particularly reading.
 This is the case for many pupils but particularly those who are disadvantaged.
 2 Our assessments, observations and discussions with pupils and families indicate that the education and wellbeing of many of our disadvantaged pupils continues to be affected by the impact of the COVID-19 pandemic, and to a greater extent than other pupils.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in terms of reading and writing.
-3 Internal observations (CPOMS) indicates that children are struggling to control their behaviour resulting in a significant rise this academic year in the number of suspensions.
+3 Internal observations (CPOMS) indicates that some children are struggling to control their behaviour resulting in a significant rise this academic year in the number of suspensions.
 Most of the suspensions have been for disadvantaged pupils.
-4 Internal data indicates that there are far greater number of pupils, many of which are disadvantaged pupils, who are struggling to get back into school life.
+4 Internal data indicates that some children, particularly the disadvantaged children, are still struggling to get back into school life.
 5 Progress and achievement of our most disadvantaged children who also have Special Educational Needs (SEN)